 By way of some additional background information on the topic, the seeds of Science Fiction Prototyping (SFP) arose from a conversation between Brian David Johnson, Michael Gardner, Simon Egerton and Vic Callaghan over a late night beer in a tavern in Ulm, Germany where the group had been attending Intelligent Environments 2007.
 Later Brian Johnson who, at the time, was a principal Engineer with Intel Labs in Portland, Oregon formalized the ideas, into what he described as Science Fiction-Prototyping (SFP).
-The method has been developed in several different directions, notable by Dr Ping Zheng who adapted the approach to use published fiction, a technique she refers to as Diegetic Innovation Templating (DiT).
-In essence, these methods concern escaping the straight-jacket of current science and engineering knowledge & theory, by allowing the mind the freedom to extrapolate possibilities of current (or past) science thinking into an imaginative world of fictional stories, where anything, especially inventive and disruptive ideas become possible.
+The method has been developed in several different directions, notably by Dr Ping Zheng who adapted the approach to use published fiction, a technique she refers to as Diegetic Innovation Templating (DiT).
+In essence, these methods concern escaping the straight-jacket of current science and engineering knowledge & theory, by allowing the mind the freedom to extrapolate the possibilities for current (or past) science through the use of fictional stories where anything, especially inventive and disruptive ideas, become possible.
 Wrapping the ideas into a semi-fictional story, with sufficient fidelity to real-life (eg believable environments and characters), creates a kind of prototype that can serve to evaluate or communicate the ideas.
 The ‘the exquisite corpse’ concept was drawn to the attention of the Science Fiction Prototyping community by a Harvard University graduate, Christine Cynn, a renowned documentary filmmaker who attended one an early Creative Science workshop (CS’11) and described an idea she called ‘The Forest of Stories’.
 Later she moved the idea forward through an online project about the life of a future woman called X, who she imagined would be born in 2045 (information on her project can be found at Vimeo, ScienceFuture, and XquisiteFuture.
-Christine Cynn’s ideas build on an earlier technique from the surrealists movement called the ‘exquisite cadaver’ (exquisite corpse) as a means of integrating collages created by multiple individuals into a single novel artifact.
+Christine Cynn’s ideas build on an earlier technique from the surrealists movement called the ‘exquisite cadaver’ (exquisite corpse) as a means of integrating collages created by multiple individuals into a single novel artefact.
 This technique was used to create a popular table-top game called ‘consequences’ (which is still marketed).
 The MyScifiStory.Com work draws directly on the ‘exquisite corpse’ as a model to support creative collaboration.
 A very useful literature survey of this is provided in the Carrie Lane and Juliette Solis paper.
 Finally the term ‘crowdsourcing‘ was coined in 2005 by Jeff Howe and Mark Robinson (editors at Wired) to describe how businesses were using the Internet to outsource work to the crowd (casual internet based workers).
 However, it quickly found itself being used in a broader sense, to describe an online production model enabling tasks, beyond the means of individuals, to be achieved through division and distribution of small portions to a large community of people.
-One of the most famous examples is Kickstarter, an online website that produces start-up funding by inviting numerous individuals to contribute small sums which, when combined can match that of banks or venture capitalist firms.

 - A mock-up website created by the San Diego team members